Victoria-27/developer-exercise/README.md

 - Toggle functionality to switch user role
 - Integrated profile picture implementation to user profile

-## supabase setup to run the app, list created table, link up file to upload data

 ## Supabase Setup

 - **Sign Up for Supabase**: [Sign up](https://supabase.io/) for a Supabase account if you haven't already.